 Any WHA member, publisher, or author of a peer-reviewed article, may nominate work that was published in 2019.
 Book chapters are not eligible.
 Unless a journal editor notifies you about nominating your work, authors must submit a copy of the journal, an offprint, or a photocopy to each member of the award committee listed below.

-Award Submission Deadline: April 15, 2019
+-2020 Award Submission (Postmark) Deadline: April 15, 2020

-Mary E. Mendoza
+Mary E. Mendoza, Chair

 Over the past several decades, Vicki Ruiz has made tremendous contributions to the field of Western History.
-In 2017 the Western History Association has created an award for the best article on race in the North American West to honor her work.
-It was first awarded in 2018.
-Please donate to this fund to get this endowment off the ground.
+In 2017 the Western History Association approved the platform for a new award for the best article on race in the North American West to honor her work.
+In 2018, the Committee on Race in the American West (CRAW) created the Vicki L. Ruiz Award for the best article in a peer-reviewed journal on race in the American West to honor Dr. Ruiz’s significant contributions to the field of Western History.
+Please donate to this fund.

-Mireya Loza for "Japanese Agricultural Worker's Program: Race, Labor and Cold War Diplomacy in the Fields, 1956-1965," Pacific Historical Review (November 2017)
+2018 | Mireya Loza for "Japanese Agricultural Worker's Program: Race, Labor and Cold War Diplomacy in the Fields, 1956-1965," Pacific Historical Review (November 2017)